CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 When to Call Your Doctor

-Ultimately, if you have questions about the bloody show or if you’re not sure if you just experienced it, talk to your doctor.
+Ultimately, if you have questions about the bloody show, or if you’re not sure if you just experienced it, talk to your doctor.
 As Cackovic says, “Any kind of bleeding in pregnancy should prompt a call to your doctor.”

 That said, the bloody show is a normal sign your body is gearing up for labor, so if you see a few streaks, don’t be alarmed.
 Of course, you should reach out to your doctor if you’re experiencing strong contractions at regular intervals or if your water breaks.

 Pregnancy is full of all sorts of surprises.
-You may spot the bloody show soon before you labor (or not).
+You may spot the bloody show soon before you go into labor (or not).
 Either way, it’s no big deal—the bloody show must go on, and the grand finale is coming soon.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.